 Students granted reinstatement must submit a request for readmission to Student Financial and Registration Services, the Education Office, or the managing director a minimum of 60 days prior to a reentry date.
 Reentry dates will be based on space availability in the class or semester in which the student wants to return.

 Academic Standards Committee

-In addition to hearing appeals for academic dismissal, the Academic Standards Committee also meets with students who:
+In addition to hearing appeals for academic dismissal, the Academic Standards Committee meets with students who are being reviewed for violations of Academic Honesty.